XinyueZhang831/cnbc_video/doc/Install.md

 ### - Almost done

-Click Configure Butter, if everything correct there will be no read either in the list of items or in the text box.
+Click Configure button, if everything correct there will be no red either in the list of items or in the text box.

 If configure successed, there will be a Configure Done message in the text box.